 We only so many minutes in life.
 It’s easy to dismiss that, thinking that what’s a few minutes, or an hour or two – or even a day.
-What it is an opportunity lost.
-It’s an opportunity lost to become a better person, to enhance your well-being … and most of all help others do the same.
+What it is – is an opportunity lost.
+It’s an opportunity lost to become a better person, to enhance your well-being … and most of all help others to do the same.

 Time is the bedrock of scarcity.
-If a person isn’t doing something meaningful in a given moment, he’s doing something less than meaningful.
+If a person isn’t doing something meaningful in a given moment, they’re wasting opportunity.
 By meaningful, I don’t mean productive, in an economic sense.
 I mean important to the person, to her own well-being.
-It’s not that we should be doing something meaningful with our time, it’s that we want to do.
-We want to express and receive affection.
-We want to be part of a group, a community.
-We want to be accepted.
-We want human contact.
+It’s not that we should be doing something meaningful with our time, it’s that we should want to.
+We should want to express and receive affection.
+We should want to be part of a group, a community.
+We should want to be accepted.
+We should want to be human.

 Our goal as a society must be to accommodate this need to engage, and not instead create barriers (which often the case).
 We have enough of those right now with the often generationally-driven entropy of community dissolve that is making isolation the norm rather than the exception.
 The higher our level of engagement is individually and collectively, the more well – physically, mentally and socially we will be.

 Salutogenesis, Engagement and Self-Efficacy